9 min read · Updated May 25, 2026

 - A single mistranslation creates real downstream risk (medical informed consent, safety briefings)

-When to use AI
+When to use next-generation AI

-Use AI when:
+Use next-generation AI when:

 - You have 3+ target languages and a finite budget